Pallinder/rails-test-runner/README.md

 * Default: `bundle exec rspec`

 ### railsTestRunner.clearTerminal
-If set to true (default) the temrinal will be cleared on each new run.
+If set to true (default) the terminal will be cleared on each new run.

 * Type: `boolean`
 * Default: true

 ### railsTestRunner.focusTerminal
-If set to true (default) the temrinal will be focused when a test run is being initiated
+If set to true (default) the terminal will be focused when a test run is being initiated

 * Type: `boolean`
 * Default: true